-The layout of the farmhouse and outbuildings is a representative southern Ontario farm layout.
-Typical farmstead components which generally comprised the "nerve centre of the operating farm" 18 - in addition to the house and barn included "silos, smoke-houses, wells, corn cribs, sheds, driveways, utility lines, windmills, and tree-line windbreaks."
+In addition to the house and barn, typical farmstead components which comprised the "nerve centre of the operating farm" included "silos, smoke-houses, wells, corn cribs, sheds, driveways, utility lines, windmills, and tree-line windbreaks."
 A well and pump, cistern, and privy would also have been found in the vicinity of the house.
 The house, with its most attractive, public face to the road, shielded more utilitarian features from public view.
 The kitchen was generally located to the rear of the house and acted as the access to and from the farm's activity areas.
+The farm yard served a number of purposes.
+It provided a space for a number of the farm's activities (e.g., washing, vegetable or ornamental gardening) and formed a buffer between the house and farming activities.